Value chain: Significance

 The value chain framework quickly made its way to the forefront of management thought as a powerful analysis tool for strategic planning.
 The simpler concept of value stream mapping, a cross-functional process which was developed over the next decade, had some success in the early 1990s.

 The value-chain concept has been extended beyond individual firms.
 It can apply to whole supply chains and distribution networks.
 The delivery of a mix of products (goods and services) to the end customer will mobilize different economic factors, each managing its own value chain.
 The industry wide synchronized interactions of those local value chains create an extended value chain, sometimes global in extent.
 Porter terms this larger interconnected system of value chains the "value system".
 A value system includes the value chains of a firm's supplier (and their suppliers all the way back), the firm itself, the firm distribution channels, and the firm's buyers (and presumably extended to the buyers of their products, and so on).

 Capturing the value generated along the chain is the new approach taken by many management strategists.
 For example, a manufacturer might require its parts suppliers to be located nearby its assembly plant to minimize the cost of transportation.
 By exploiting the upstream and downstream information flowing along the value chain, the firms may try to bypass the intermediaries creating new business models, or in other ways create improvements in its value system.

-Value chain analysis has also been successfully used in large petrochemical plant maintenance organizations to show how work selection, work planning, work scheduling and finally work execution can (when considered as elements of chains) help drive lean approaches to maintenance.
-The Maintenance Value Chain approach is particularly successful when used as a tool for helping change management as it is seen as more user-friendly than other business process tools.

-A value chain approach could also offer a meaningful alternative to evaluate private or public companies when there is a lack of publicly known data from direct competition, where the subject company is compared with, for example, a known downstream industry to have a good feel of its value by building useful correlations with its downstream companies.

-Moreover, it can offer an insight in how e-commerce and m-commerce (mobile commerce) add value in the flow of activities and processes involved in business-to-consumer markets.

-In 2019, ITIL 4 was released by AXELOS.
-Included in ITIL 4 is the Service Value Chain.
-The central element in the ITIL Service Value System is the Service Value Chain.